CircleCI-Public/server-terraform/gke/managing_user_access.md

 - and then apply the role-binding to your cluster:
 `kubectl apply -f read-role-binding.yaml`

-Now your user will be able to access the cluster from the bastion but will only be able to view pod resources in the `develop` namespace.
+Now your user will be able to access the cluster but will only be able to view pod resources in the `develop` namespace.

 For more details on managing permissions, you may read Google's [RBAC] documentation.